Ianfm94/Premier_League_Stats/README.md

   ![G&A](https://github.com/Ianfm94/Premier_League_Stats/blob/master/Stats/Combined_G%26A.png)

  ## Fantasy_Football ##
-  This folder contains three interactive graphs:
+  This folder contains three interactive graphs and the R code on how to create the aforementioned graphs:

   One of the top 20 Premier League Fantasy Point Scorers so far this season.
   One of the top 100 Premier League Fantasy Point Scorers so far this season.
   One of the Manchester United Fantasy Point Scorers so far this season.

    See links below: